 A. Students, parents, employees or other persons, may report concerns or complaints to the Volunteers of America-Minnesota Charter School Authorizing Program.
 While written reports are encouraged, a complaint may be made orally.
 Any Volunteers of America-Minnesota leadership member or authorizing team member or contractor receiving a complaint shall advise the Education Division Director and Senior Program Manager of the receipt of the complaint.
-The Education Division Director or Senior Program Manager shall make an initial determination as to the seriousness of the complaint and whether the matter should be referred to the charter school board of directors, administration, MDE, or other authorizing Program Leadership (i.e., President/CEO, Education Division Director, and Senior Program Manager).
+The Education Division Director or Senior Program Manager shall make an initial determination as to the seriousness of the complaint and whether the matter should be referred to the charter school board of directors, administration, MDE, or other authorities.
+A person may file a complaint at any level of the Volunteers of America-Minnesota Charter School Authorizing Program Leadership (i.e., President/CEO, Education Division Director, and Senior Program Manager).
 However, persons are encouraged to file a complaint at the building level of the charter school first (school director or board chair) when appropriate.

-B. Depending upon the nature and seriousness of the complaint, the Education Division Director or Senior Program Manager of the Volunteers of America-Minnesota Charter School Authorizing Program shall determine the nature and scope of the investigation or follow-up procedures and, if needed, designate the person(s) responsible for the investigation or follow-up relating to the complaint.
-The designated investigator shall ascertain details concerning the complaint and respond promptly with a written correspondence to the Education Division Director and Senior Program Manager concerning the status or outcome of the matter.

-C. The response to the complaining party shall be consistent with the rights of others pursuant to the applicable provisions of Minn.
+- B. Depending upon the nature and seriousness of the complaint, the Education Division Director or Senior Program Manager of the Volunteers of America-Minnesota Charter School Authorizing Program shall determine the nature and scope of the investigation or follow-up procedures and, if needed, designate the person(s) responsible for the investigation or follow-up relating to the complaint.
+The designated investigator shall ascertain details concerning the complaint and respond promptly with a written correspondence to the Education Division Director and Senior Program Manager concerning the status or outcome of the matter. - C. The response to the complaining party shall be consistent with the rights of others pursuant to the applicable provisions of Minn.
 Stat.
 Ch.
-13 (Minnesota Government Data Practices Act) or other law.

-D. Anonymous complaints may not expect the same treatment contained in this policy.
+13 (Minnesota Government Data Practices Act) or other law. - D. Anonymous complaints may not expect the same treatment contained in this policy.